-Our team of audio experts has put in more than enough hours listening and comparing the pros and cons of different earbuds.
-From bulky and heavy-duty headphones to wireless earbuds that are hardly noticeable, there’s a lot to choose from.
-The best earbuds you can buy are the , which offer a sweet mix of style and performance at a reasonable price.
+Our team of audio experts has put in countless hours listening to and comparing the pros and cons of different earbuds.
+From old-school but still awesome wired earbuds to wireless earbuds that are hardly noticeable, there’s a lot to choose from.
+In our opinion, the best earbuds you can buy are the , which offer a sweet mix of style and performance at a reasonable price.

 The best earbuds at a glance

 - The best true wireless earbuds: Sony WF-1000XM3